alexandru/alexn.org/_posts/2022-10-24-scala-3-optional-braces.md

 title: "On Scala 3's Optional Braces"
 image: /assets/media/articles/2022-scala3-optional-braces.png
 date: 2022-10-24 12:07:21 +03:00
-last_modified_at: 2022-10-24 14:54:04 +03:00
+last_modified_at: 2022-10-24 18:12:49 +03:00
 generate_toc: true
+is_noise: true
 tags:
   - Programming Rant
   - Scala
 description: >
   I dislike Scala 3's significant whitespace syntax.
-At this point it's safe to say that I hate it, being an unfortunate evolution of the language.
+At this point it's safe to say that I hate it, being (IMO) an unfortunate evolution of the language.
 ---

 <p class="intro withcap">
 I dislike Scala 3's significant whitespace syntax.
-At this point it's safe to say that I hate it 🤷‍♂️, being an unfortunate evolution of the language.
+At this point it's safe to say that I hate it 🤷‍♂️, being (IMO) an unfortunate evolution of the language.
 </p>

 As a disclaimer, this may well be a subjective opinion, so full disclosure: I have never liked working with languages that have significant whitespace syntax.
 On the list of languages I dislike most, CoffeeScript is in the top 3, with YAML being a close second, and I had hoped that CoffeeScript's failure will finally make the notion of significant whitespace unpopular.
 But significant whitespace is like a siren song that keeps coming back in language design, possibly propelled by the popularity of Python and of YAML, and I don't understand why.

 <p class="warn-bubble" markdown="1">
 This is a strongly worded article, using words such as "hate".
 I'm criticising ideas, not people, and I'm only criticising Scala's new developments because it's a language that I love.
+Since we don't do science, expressing feelings is perfectly adequate 😛
 </p>

 ## Virtues of indentation-based syntax